Terms of Business

 received.
 However, we do use virus-scanning software to reduce the risk of viruses and similar

 damaging items being transmitted through e-mails or electronic storage devices.

 12.3 Any communication by us with you sent through the United Kingdom postal system is deemed

 to arrive at your postal address two working days after the day that the document was sent.

 13.1 In accordance with the disclosure requirements of the Provision of Services Regulations 2009,

-our professional indemnity insurer is Axis Syndicate 1686, 21 Lombard Street, London, EC3V 9AH.
+our professional indemnity insurer is Lloyds Syndicate AXS 1686, 21 Lombard Street, London, EC3V 9AH.